wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 Framework will not WORK if you have Go To Destroy function or method call anywhere before messaging handling loop!

-Common element to
-Teardown Create
-AND
-Destroy..
-“Teardown.vi” (private) SD IO
-ERROR input (no output)
-Placed IN Teardown Create AND Destroy in the back.

 Enqueue element AFTER error case structure.